-Recently we talked about creating a group of “anchor songs,” or best songs that they enjoy practicing.
+Many singers will create a group of “anchor songs,” or best songs that they enjoy practicing.
 These are songs that you like to sing because they make you feel good, you can sing them confidently, and they are fun to sing.
 Most of the time, these songs would be considered easy songs to sing.

-So, we thought we’d offer some tips for putting together anchor songs that can be also be great to use in auditions or include in performance because they showcase your strengths and suit your voice.
+We thought we would offer some tips for putting together an anchor song list.
+This list will also be great to use in auditions or include in performances because they showcase your strengths and suit your voice.

-To get started, make a list of your favorites that you love to sing, those songs that make feel good, empowered, focused, and confident.
-They can be sad songs, spiritual songs, torch songs, power ballads, rocking anthems – and from any genre.
+To get started, make a list of your favorite songs that you love to sing.
+The songs that make you feel good, empowered, focused, and confident.
+They can be sad songs, spiritual songs, torch songs, power ballads, rocking anthems – and can be from any genre.
 Just make a list of songs that appeal to your heart and soul!
 There are so many good songs out there.

 Group By Genre